chendrak/EasyCards/Thunderstore/README.md

       // Required
       "NameLocalization": {
         "en": "My First Card"
       },

+      // Translations for the your cards descriptions
+      // Optional
+      "DescriptionLocalization": {
+        "en": "My First Cards Description"
+      },

       // For this card to show up, ANY of the below is required